gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ2 - Specify the exact format and encoding of 'scope'.
 This includes defining the set of possible roles and their identifiers, as well as the corresponding encoding to use in the scope entries according to the used scope format: see {{sec-format-scope}} and {{ssec-auth-req}}.

-* REQ3 - if used, specify the acceptable values for 'sign\_alg': values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+* REQ3 - if used, specify the acceptable values for 'sign\_alg': values from the "Value" column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

-* REQ4 - If used, specify the acceptable values for 'sign\_parameters': format and values from the COSE algorithm capabilities as specified in the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+* REQ4 - If used, specify the acceptable values for 'sign\_parameters': format and values from the COSE algorithm capabilities as specified in the "COSE Algorithms" registry {{COSE.Algorithms}}.

-* REQ5 - If used, specify the acceptable values for 'sign\_key\_parameters': format and values from the COSE key type capabilities as specified in the "COSE Key Types" Registry {{COSE.Key.Types}}.
+* REQ5 - If used, specify the acceptable values for 'sign\_key\_parameters': format and values from the COSE key type capabilities as specified in the "COSE Key Types" registry {{COSE.Key.Types}}.

 * REQ6 - Specify the acceptable formats for encoding public keys and, if used, the acceptable values for 'pub\_key\_enc': acceptable formats explicitly provide the full set of information related to the public key algorithm (see {{ssec-token-post}} and {{ssec-join-resp}}).
-Consistent acceptable values for 'pub\_key\_enc' are taken from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
+Consistent acceptable values for 'pub\_key\_enc' are taken from the "Label" column of the "COSE Header Parameters" registry {{COSE.Header.Parameters}}.

 * REQ7 - Register a Resource Type for the root url-path, which is used to discover the correct url to access at the KDC (see {{Section 4.1 of I-D.ietf-ace-key-groupcomm}}): the Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}}.